 But the best part of Spotify Wrapped is the willingness of everyone to expose themselves.

+For those of us who love music, the tunes we listen to not only expose who we are, but also what we turn to for comfort.
+The willingness to share that information is admirable.
 Music has been shown to have therapeutic effects, but studies have also shown that we judge people based on their tastes in music.
-So suddenly, when we think about music as a reflection of ourselves, sharing our Spotify music choices suddenly feels like sharing some of our most vulnerable parts.
-It opens us up to judgement and by sharing it on our social media, we are inviting others to judge us.
+So when we think about music as a reflection of ourselves, sharing our music choices feels like we’re also divulging some of our most vulnerable parts.
+It opens us up to judgment and, by sharing it on our social media, we are welcoming others to judge us.

-As it goes, my top artists were Hozier, Taylor Swift (primarily because of “folklore”), Alec Benjamin, Lana del Rey (but why?
-I don’t even like her music that much), and Halsey.
-Apparently, I was in Hozier’s top 0.5% of listeners this year.
-Whew—okay, at least that is over.
+For myself, I’ll admit I don’t have the most expansive or refined taste in music.
+It helps that, according to my Spotify Wrapped, I found 386 new artists out of the 899 that I listened to this past year.
+Perhaps this will make up for my past tastes in music.
+As it goes, my top artists were Hozier, Taylor Swift (primarily because of “folklore”), Alec Benjamin, Lana del Rey (I don’t know why, I don’t like her music that much), and Halsey.
+Apparently, I was in Hozier’s top 0.5% of listeners this year—but no one is suprised.

 Get The Tempest in your inbox.
 Read more exclusives like this in our weekly newsletter!